Clarky13F/Project1/README.md

 ## Credits
  - This website was coded by Katoria, Brandon Clark, and Joseph Dakota Johnson.
- - Instructor Caleb Crum helped us during class by showing us ways we can work on the APIs and saving to local storage through the favorite button.
+ - Instructor Caleb Crum helped us during class by showing us ways we can work on the APIs, saving to local storage through the 'Favorite' button, and providing an error response when YouTube's API calls have met their quota.
 [Caleb's GitHub account](https://github.com/CalebCrumInstructor)
  - Katoria worked on saving to local storage and the favorite button.
  - Clark worked on styling through Bootstrap and CSS, cleaning up the code, and figuring out the JavaScript.
  - Dakota worked on the Edamam API, the YouTube API, and making the video an external link.